aggresss/spec/IETF/RFC1122_en-US.md

 **DISCUSSION:**

 The TTL field has two functions: limit the lifetime of TCP segments (see RFC-793 [TCP:1], p.
 28), and terminate Internet routing loops.
-Although TTL is a time in seconds, it also has some attributes of a hop- count, since each gateway is required to reduce the TTL field by at least one.
+Although TTL is a time in seconds, it also has some attributes of a hop-count, since each gateway is required to reduce the TTL field by at least one.

 The intent is that TTL expiration will cause a datagram to be discarded by a gateway but not by the destination host; however, hosts that act as gateways by forwarding datagrams must follow the gateway rules for TTL.